nsnyder1992/portfolio/README.md

 ---

-- Refresh mins left on button click
+- Refresh minutes left on button click for IoT App
+- SVG image does not show up on Safari or Fire Fox
-- Tabs resize on minimize or docking on windows
+- Tabs resize on minimize or docking on windows (went back to scrollable for now)